ACCOMMODATION AND MEALS AT MENUCHA

 Disability and limited-mobility rooms

-Three of the buildings have rooms for those with
+Three of the buildings have rooms at no extra charge for people with

 In many cases, a limited disability can be accommodated in one of the